 1. Use SMS only when it matters

 SMS is more expensive than other marketing channels, so use it only when you absolutely have to: for transactional alerts, confirmations, or time-sensitive promos.
+Keep your email and sms marketing cost manageable by reserving SMS for high-impact moments.

 SMS also makes an excellent fallback option for delivering urgent communications when a recipient doesn’t have internet access, for example.